More than 6,200 people died with Covid-19 in Ireland in last two years

 A spokeswoman said the impact of the pandemic on Ireland’s society will be felt for years to come.

-Recent figures published show that 90% of deaths involved people aged 65 or older.
+Recent figures published show that 90 per cent of deaths involved people aged 65 or older.

-This age group also accounted for 50% of all those admitted to hospital between March 2020 and December 2021.
+This age group also accounted for 50 per cent of all those admitted to hospital between March 2020 and December 2021.

-Men accounted for 52% of hospital admissions and 63% of admissions to ICU since the start of the pandemic.
+Men accounted for 52 per cent of hospital admissions and 63 per cent of admissions to ICU since the start of the pandemic.

 Meanwhile, figures show that employment increased by 229,100 to 2,506,000 people by the end of last year, exceeding 2.5 million for the first time since the series began in 1998.